Contact Us 1-800-596-4880

 • requests.rs file: An individual test module and executable.

-• commons.rs file: A test module that contains functionalities that must be included in every integration test module.
+• commons.rs file: A test module that contains functionalities, API configurations, and policy configurations that must be included in every integration test module.

 Register a Flex Gateway Instance in Local Mode